 - Improving undergraduate education on the UW–Madison campus and beyond through the use of Teaching-as-Research

 - Functioning as a self-sustaining Learning Community that provides fluid leadership and membership roles to all participants

 - Positioning Learning-through-Diversity as an integral part of teaching and learning initiatives across campus

 The Delta Program is a member of the Center for the Integration of Research, Teaching and Learning (CIRTL).
-CIRTL is a network of 42 research universities across the United States and Canada, administered at the University of Wisconsin – Madison.
-CIRTL uses graduate education as the leverage point to develop a national science, technology, engineering, and mathematics (STEM) faculty committed to implementing and advancing effective teaching practices for diverse student audiences as part of successful professional careers.
+CIRTL is a network of research universities across the United States and Canada, administered at the University of Wisconsin – Madison.

-The Delta Program has been developed with the generous support of the National Science Foundation (NSF) and the Great Lakes Higher Education Guaranty Corporation.
+The Delta Program is located within the University of Wisconsin-Madison Graduate School.
+The program has been developed with the generous support of the National Science Foundation (NSF) and the Great Lakes Higher Education Guaranty Corporation.
 Opinions, findings, and conclusions/recommendations expressed here do not necessarily reflect the views of NSF.